LLNL/RAJAPerf/docs/sphinx/dev_guide/build_configurations.rst

 ********************************************

-Build configurations for the RAJA Performance Suite are maintained and used similarly to RAJA
+Build configurations for the RAJA Performance Suite are maintained and used similarly to RAJA.
 Please see `RAJA Build Configurations <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/build_configurations.html>`_ for details.